zaterdag 26 december 2015

 * at a height of 4 meter above the ground.

-Click on the table below, to read the hand written log, in which I write down the power in each QSO.
+Click on the table below, to read the hand written notes.

 The QSO's in red are more than 1000 Miles per Watt QSO's.